K. Alex Müller: Personal life and death

-In the spring of 1956 Müller married Ingeborg Marie Louise Winkler.
+In the spring of 1956, Müller married Ingeborg Marie Louise Winkler.
 They had a son, Eric, in the summer of 1957, and a daughter, Sylvia, in 1960.

-Müller died on 9 January 2023, at the age of 95 in Zürich.
+Müller died on 9 January 2023 in Zurich at the age of 95.

-Nobel Prize–winning work
+Nobel Prize-winning work

 In the early 1980s, Müller began searching for substances that would become superconductive at higher temperatures.
 The highest critical temperature (T_{c}) attainable at that time was about 23 K. In 1983 Müller recruited Georg Bednorz to IBM, to help systematically test various oxides.
 A few recent studies had indicated these materials might superconduct, but experts who knew about Müller's idea thought it was “crazy”.
 In 1986 the two researchers succeeded in achieving superconductivity in lanthanum barium copper oxide (LBCO) at a temperature of 35 K. Over the previous 75 years the critical temperature had risen from 11 K in 1911 to 23 K in 1973 where it had remained for 13 years.
 Thus 35 K was incredibly high by the prevailing standards of superconductivity research.
 This discovery stimulated a great deal of additional research in high-temperature superconductivity, leading to the discovery of compounds such as BSCCO (T_{c} = 107 K) and YBCO (T_{c} = 92 K).

 They reported their discovery in the June 1986 issue of Zeitschrift für Physik B. Before the end of the year, Shoji Tanaka at the University of Tokyo and then Paul Chu at the University of Houston had each independently confirmed their result.
 A couple of months later Chu achieved superconductivity at 93 K in YBCO, triggering a stampede of scientific interest exemplified by the 1987 "Woodstock of physics", at which Müller was a featured presenter.

-In 1987 Müller and Bednorz were jointly awarded the Nobel Prize in physics—the shortest time between the discovery and the prize award for any scientific Nobel.
+In 1987, Müller and Bednorz were jointly awarded the Nobel Prize in physics—the shortest time between the discovery and the prize award for any scientific Nobel.